raviumadi/Embedded_Ultrasonics/README.md

 ### Esperdyne

 - Live **Heterodyne* monitoring**
-- Playback single channel `.wav` from SD card - intended for testing and possible field experiments at any frequency band
+- Play single-channel `.wav` from SD card - intended for testing and possible field experiments at any frequency band.
+Modify the `channels` variable to make it stereo-capable.
+- Output may be piped via power amplifiers and desired speakers.

 **[\* See the rotary encoder method in Batsy4-Pro for tunable carrier frequency.]**